 We found the battery life of the M400 to be just average.
-The Apple Nike+ has more features but far less battery life than the Polar.
+The Apple Nike+ offers more features but has far less battery life than the Polar.
 The Garmin VivoActive has similar battery-sucking features, and is smaller than the Polar overall, but lasts way longer between charges than the M400.
 The Editors' Choice Garmin Forerunner 935 has battery life that is roughly the same as the Polar, but it has many many more features than the Polar.
 The M400 is readily compared to the Best Buy Garmin Forerunner 35 in terms of features.
 Similarly, the battery life of these two is roughly similar.
 Each will last through short to medium length training sessions, or a few days of wristwatch use, but need to be recharged more frequently than, say, the Fitbit Surge.

 As a dedicated training watch, the M400 is suitably portable.
 It is not the smallest, nor the largest in our test.
 The shape is more "athletic" than it is "fashionable."
 The features are oriented more to dedicated training sessions than to daily wear.
 As such, the portability and wearability are suitable.
 If you wish to press the Polar into duty as your day-to-day watch, you will find it both bulky and rather "practical" in appearance.
 The Nixon Mission is more fashionably oriented, while the Apple Watch has a slick techy look.
 The Apple Watch, Garmin VivoActive, and Garmin Forerunner are all much smaller than the Polar.
 The M400 is about the same size and a similar shape to the Fitbit Surge.

 The M400 is a dedicated training watch.
 With the included heart rate band, Polar's proven data management system, and the limited other features, this is targeted to dedicated athletes who will keep it with their running shoes between workouts.